Email Novel Suspects Logo

 About the Author

 Adrian Goldsworthy received his DPhil in ancient history from Oxford and has taught at Cardiff University, King’s College, and the University of Notre Dame in London.
-The author of numerous books, including Caesar; Augustus; Rome and Persia; Philip and Alexander; and Pax Romana, he lives in South Wales, UK.
+He has appeared in documentaries for the BBC, National Geographic, and Discovery.
+The author of numerous books, including Caesar; Philip and Alexander; Rome and Persia; Augustus; and Athens and Sparta, he lives in South Wales, UK.

 Learn more about this author